Keyword Clustering for Small Businesses

 Why small businesses need clustering more than enterprise sites

 Large brands can sometimes rank because they already have domain strength, established recognition, and a large footprint of indexed content.
 Small businesses usually do not have that luxury.
 They need every page to work harder.
+When a small business publishes scattered content without a clear map, the site often ends up with:- repetitive articles targeting near-duplicate terms

 - service pages that overlap in meaning